benkemt/JaegerGettingStarted/README.md

 # Jaeger + OpenTelemetry + .NET 9 Demo

-This project demonstrates how to integrate OpenTelemetry with Jaeger for distributed tracing in a .NET 9 Web API application, including Entity Framework Core database operations.
+This project demonstrates how to integrate OpenTelemetry with Jaeger for distributed tracing in a .NET 9 Web API application, including Entity Framework Core database operations. **Now with Azure Application Insights support!**

 ## 🎯 Learning Objectives